jmhobbs/jsTodoTxt/README.md

 jsTodoTxt is a library for working with todo.txt formatted files in JavaScript.

+# Format

+jsTodoTxt attempts to match the [todo.txt format](https://github.com/ginatrapani/todo.txt-cli/wiki/The-Todo.txt-Format) exactly.

+To do so, I've written 50+ tests using the [Jasmine](https://github.com/pivotal/jasmine) library.

 # Usage

 There are two ways to work with jsTodoTxt (hint: they overlap)